vocdoni/docs/src/about-us/development-guidelines.md

 > current page is what we are using while the shared doc with Aragon gets done.*

 ## Intro
-- The 'motto'is: **keep it simple**
+- The 'motto' is: **keep it simple**
-    - If we extend too much the explainations or the 'rules', will be harder to read, and by consequence harder to be followed
+    - If we over-extend the explanations or the 'rules', these guidelines will be harder to read and therefore harder to follow.
-    - This kind of documents can end up being too much 'opinionated', we try to write down the *'minimum common base layer'*, and then if a specific team want to add some extra concrete step is free to do it so.
+    - Development guidelines can easily fall into the trap of being very opinionated and subjective.
+To avoid this, we aim to specify a *'minimum common base layer'* for our development.
+If a specific team wants to add some extra concrete steps particular to their area of expertise, they are free to do so.

 ## Tasks management
 - Description of current status: